JaimeStill/synthesis-ritual/concepts/narrative/sci-fi/quantum-synthesis/update.md

 I've shared a repo directly with you that represents a narrative development project called `quantum-synthesis`.
 Please refer to its readme for details on the structure of its artifacts.

-1. Please analyze the contents of the `quantum-synthesis` directory and generate an artifact that represents a short summary of the details.
+1. Please analyze the contents of the `quantum-synthesis` directory and generate an artifact that provides a table of contents as well as a short summary of the details.
+    - Refer to `quantum-synthesis/readme.md` for the artifact structure.
-    - This should be similar to an elevator pitch or synopsis that will be used as the summary representation in the readme.
+    - The short summary should be similar to an elevator pitch or synopsis.

 2. Please refer to the prompt in `quantum-synthesis/analysis.md` and generate the artifact requested.